agoose77/phd-thesis/content/2300-experimental-scattering.md

 +++

 In a system consisting of two different-mass nuclei, thick-target resonant scattering can be performed either in forward kinematics, or in _inverse_ kinematics.
 In forward kinematics, the beam consists of the lighter nucleus, whilst the heavier nucleus serves as the target.
 In _inverse kinematics_, the reverse is true: the heavier ion serves as the beam, which is used to bombard a target consisting of the lighter isotope.
 This approach provides several advantages over forward kinematics:
-- From the conservation of momentum, two-body reactions are forward focussed (see {numref}`inverse-forward-kinematics`), which improves the geometrical efficiency of the forward-angle detector for a particular solid-angle coverage.
+- From the conservation of momentum, two-body reactions with negative (or zero) Q values are forward focussed (see {numref}`inverse-forward-kinematics`), which improves the geometrical efficiency of the forward-angle detector for a particular solid-angle coverage.
 - For short-lived isotopes, it is possible to use a particle accelerator to produce ions on-line to circumvent challenges of radioactive target production.
 This is particular feasible for alpha-scattering experiments; {math}`{}^4\mathrm{He}` is one of the lightest nuclei in existence, and therefore most nuclei of interest have larger masses.